Chiemelie10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse: reverses its input.

 22-users_and_homes: Displays all users and their home directories, sorted by users.
 Based on the /etc/passwd file.

+100-empty_casks: Finds all empty files and directories in the current directory and all sub-directories.
+Requirements: Only the names of the files and directories should be displayed (not the entire path), hidden files should be listed, one file name per line, the listing should end with a new line.